THE CHALLENGE

 What The Tech Factory Delivers

-As a Peplink Gold Partner, we work with organisations at every stage of a multi-site SD-WAN project.
 Whether you are planning a greenfield rollout across 50 new locations or migrating an existing MPLS estate to Peplink, we bring the design expertise, deployment experience, and ongoing support to make it work.
+As a Peplink Gold Partner, we have direct access to Peplink engineering and priority support channels.

 Network Design and Site Profiling

-We start by understanding your site portfolio: how many locations, what connectivity is available at each, what applications need to run, and what your resilience requirements are.
-We then design a network architecture that matches hardware to site profiles, defines tunnel topologies, and sets bandwidth and failover policies per location type.
+First step is understanding your site portfolio: how many locations, what connectivity is available at each, what applications need to run, and what your resilience requirements are.
+From there we design a network architecture that matches hardware to site profiles, defines tunnel topologies, and sets bandwidth and failover policies per location type.

 Hardware Procurement

-We supply all Peplink hardware through our UK shop at competitive pricing, with free delivery on orders over £500.
-We hold stock of the most common branch routers and can fulfil large orders on short timescales.
+All Peplink hardware is available through our UK shop at competitive pricing, with free delivery on orders over £500.
+Common branch routers are held in stock; large orders ship on short timescales.
 Browse our full range of Peplink routers.

 Configuration and Staging